Having spent three amazing days in Kyoto, we left the city and embarked on a spiritual journey to Kinosaki Onsen.

 They even had my name on the welcoming bulletin!

 Kinosaki is a fairly small town.
 The ryokan we stayed at was ≪Onishiya Suishoen≫ and it took about 5-10 minutes from the station there.

 When we arrived, we were shown to our rooms by I believe the manager(?) and a Caucasian lady who had only recently started working there.
 With very limited English, the manager spoke to us slowly about the resort grounds and the onsens around town.
 The Caucasian girl tried to help with the explanation, but was cut off immediately.
 And I understood enough Japanese to know that the manager scolded her for interrupting when her superior was talking.
 It was so awkward to watch and thank goodness they thought we couldn’t understand.
-Now I get the whole Asian seniority concept, but you hired a white girl and you don’t let her be your translator?
+Now I get the whole Asian seniority concept, but she clearly spoke fluent English yet he wouldn’t let her translate.
 What?
 Why?

 What’s special about ryokans is that you get to experience staying in a traditional Japanese room that has tatami floors and futon beds.
 In addition to these traditional rooms, Onishiya offers “Western” rooms (actual beds not futon), but definitely give the traditional style a go!

 Yukatas are also provided and you can wear these out the ryokan to the other onsen houses in town.

 Dinner is kaiseki style, which means it’s a traditional multi-course dinner.
 It is generally served in-room and they start between 5:30 to 7:00PM and end at 9:00.
 Because we arrived late, they prepared our food at the banquet hall on the first floor instead.